Crown lifting

 How we do it

 - Walk the tree first.
-We agree the target clearance height with you in the garden, often with a tape measure against whatever you want clearance from, before any cuts are planned.
+We agree the target clearance height with you in the garden.

 - Nesting-bird check between March and August.
 Legal duty.
 If there’s an active nest, we wait or we work around it.